 Strong revenue and profit growth from both Food & Beverage Solutions and Sucralose combined with strong cost control resulted in a 14% increase in adjusted profit before tax (continuing operations).

 To ensure we make good investment decisions and execute our strategy successfully.

-In constant currency, excluding discontinued operations.
+discontinued operations.